varabyte/kobweb/README.md

 ---

 While Kobweb is still pre-1.0, it has been usable for a while now.
-It provides escape hatches to lower level APIs, so you can accomplish anything even if Kobweb doesn't support it yet.
+It provides escape hatches to lower-level APIs, so you can accomplish anything even if Kobweb doesn't support it yet.
 Please consider starring the project to indicate interest, so we know we're creating something the community wants.
 [How ready is it?▼](#can-we-kobweb-yet)